3 SIGNS FOR BRAKE DISC RESURFACING

 Both sides should be replaced / resurfaced at the same time.

-Maching one side of your brake rotors will have varying brake pad friction and be less effective in braking power - you want both sides equal.
+Machining one side of your brake rotors will have varying brake pad friction and be less effective in braking power - you want both sides equal.

-3 signs to machine and resurface brake rotors
+3 signs to inspect your brake rotors